Norman Blake (Scottish musician): Career

-In 1986, Blake also joined BMX Bandits, originally on drums and later moving to guitar.
-Blake became a key songwriter for them, co-authoring some of their best-loved material including "Disco Girl", "Serious Drugs" and "Right Across the Street".
+In 1986, Blake also joined BMX Bandits, originally on drums, later moving to guitar.
+He became a key songwriter for them, co-authoring some of their best-loved material including "Disco Girl", "Serious Drugs" and "Right Across the Street".
 Blake also joined Glasgow group The Clouds for a short stay, playing lead guitar on their single Get Out of My Dream.

-In 1989 Blake formed Teenage Fanclub with McGinley, later enlisting Francis Macdonald and Gerard Love to record their debut A Catholic Education.The album was primarily composed by Blake and included the anthemic "Everything Flows" (later covered by acts including Velvet Crush, Dinosaur Jr, Idlewild and Gallygows).
-The album was recorded in Glasgow back to back with the debut album of Blake's other group at that time, BMX Bandits, the ironically titled C86, which Blake also wrote much of the material for.
+In 1989 he formed Teenage Fanclub with McGinley, later enlisting Francis Macdonald and Gerard Love to record their debut A Catholic Education.
+The album was primarily composed by Blake and included the anthemic "Everything Flows" (later covered by acts including Velvet Crush, Dinosaur Jr, Idlewild and Gallygows).
+The album was recorded in Glasgow back-to-back with the debut album of Blake's other group at that time, BMX Bandits, the ironically titled C86, which Blake also wrote much of the material for.

 Blake officially left the Bandits in 1991 after their Star Wars album but continues to be an occasional contributor to their records.
-Blake has found international fame and acclaim with Teenage Fanclub for his songwriting talents and vocal abilities in both lead and harmony roles.
-Blake's songs are melodic and great, and an appreciation and understanding of many musical genres.
-His best loved songs for Teenage Fanclub include " Straight and Narrow ", "Alcoholiday", "Did I Say" and "Neil Jung".
+He has found international fame and acclaim with Teenage Fanclub for his songwriting talents and vocal abilities in both lead and harmony roles.
+Blake's songs reflect an appreciation and understanding of many musical genres, and his Teenage Fanclub songs include "Straight and Narrow", "Alcoholiday", "Did I Say" and "Neil Jung".

 Blake has continued to contribute to projects without his main band, including one-off collaborations with Eugene Kelly as The Famous Monsters, and Francis MacDonald as Frank Blake.
-More recently, Blake has recorded and co-written material with Euros Childs, forming the indie superduo Jonny.
+More recently, he has recorded and co-written material with Euros Childs, forming the indie superduo Jonny.
 Blake has also appeared on recordings by The Trash Can Sinatras, The Pastels, Kevin Ayers, Bill Wells, The Reindeer Section, Snowgoose, Yeon Gene and The Pearlfishers.

 Blake has produced recordings for Speedboat (featuring Finlay MacDonald), The Pearlfishers and 1990s.
-Blake has solo recordings on the albums Caroline Now! (a tribute album to The Beach Boys) and Ballads of the Book.
+He has solo recordings on the albums Caroline Now! (a tribute album to The Beach Boys) and Ballads of the Book.

-In 2001, Blake stood down from being elected Rector of the University of Glasgow to make room for his friend, Belle and Sebastian's, Stuart Murdoch.
+In 2001, Blake stood down from being elected Rector of the University of Glasgow to make room for his friend, Belle and Sebastian's Stuart Murdoch.

-In 2009, Blake moved to live with his Canadian wife in Kitchener, Ontario.
+In 2009, Blake moved with his Canadian wife to live in Kitchener, Ontario.
 He is currently collaborating with Joe Pernice in The New Mendicants.
 Their debut album, Into the Lime, was released in January 2014.

 In 2014, Blake released How Many Glasgow, an album in collaboration with Jad Fair and Tenniscoats on the label Sweet Dreams Press.
 2015 saw the release of the album Yes, a collaboration with Jad Fair as part of Fair's artist in residence project with Indianapolis label Joyful Noise Recordings.

-In 2018, Blake produced the debut (and only) album, Things That Roar, by Manchester band, The Beep Seals.
+In 2018, Blake produced the debut (and only) album, Things That Roar, by Manchester band The Beep Seals.
 The band was fronted by former Alfie guitarist, Ian Smith, and Jack Cooper, who went on to form several bands including Ultimate Painting and Mazes.